Sryml/Amagate/README.md

 ## 📖 Installation

 From the menu bar, select `Edit -> Preferences -> Get Extensions`,
-then click `Install from Disk` in the top-right corner and choose the downloaded extension zip file (or search for Amagate directly for online installation).
+then click `Install from Disk` in the top-right corner and choose the downloaded extension zip file.

 Upon first installation, the required Python packages (approximately 41MB) will be automatically installed.